mcorino/wxRuby3/lib/wx/doc/extra/11_drawing_and_dc.md

 ## Windows, Wx::PaintDC and Wx::AutoBufferedPaintDC

-The `Wx::PaintDC` and `Wx::AutoBufferedPaintDC` classes provide `::draw_on` methods just like all other DC classes but this is mostly to be consistent.
+The {Wx::PaintDC} and {Wx::AutoBufferedPaintDC} classes provide `::draw_on` methods just like all other DC classes but this is mostly to be consistent.

-In this case it is recommended to instead use the `Wx::Window#paint` or `Wx::Window#paint_buffered` methods as these provide some optimizations with regard to automatically detecting if the methods are called inside `Wx::EVT_PAINT` handlers (which should normally be the case) or not.
+In this case it is recommended to instead use the {Wx::Window#paint} or {Wx::Window#paint_buffered} methods as these provide some optimizations with regard to automatically detecting if the methods are called inside `Wx::EVT_PAINT` handlers (which should normally be the case) or not.